 I'm still gloating over my W over corporate Karen to this day.

 The original post contains a few helpful suggestions, among which one commenter explains that it realistically makes sense to do as you're told.
 And that is correct.
-In a centralised organisation, workers take the least risk of being fired if they simply follow the written policy and make a request for it to be changed only if they absolutely have to.
-Having worked for several large companies and government organisations and being fired multiple times for improving processes without being asked, I can confirm that it actually works like that.
+In a centralized organization, workers take the least risk of being fired if they simply follow the written policy and make a request for it to be changed only if they absolutely have to.
+Having worked for several large companies and government organizations and being fired multiple times for improving processes without being asked, I can confirm that it actually works like that.

 This behaviour is obviously not great as you can see from the example, and if you have time to kill, you can find many more examples in https://www.reddit.com/r/MaliciousCompliance/.
-I also recommend /R/PettyRevenge for some gems of corporate bullshit that are often related to centralised control.
-But centralised control doesn't evolve directly from such examples of course.
-Lets list some common arguments for centralised control first:
+I also recommend /R/PettyRevenge for some gems of corporate bullshit that are often related to centralized control.
+But centralized control doesn't evolve directly from such examples of course.
+Let's list some common arguments for centralised control first:

-• Efficiency and Standardization: Centralised control allows for streamlined decision-making processes and the establishment of standardised procedures across an organisation.
+Efficiency and Standardization: Centralized control allows for streamlined decision-making processes and the establishment of standardised procedures across an organization.
 This helps to eliminate duplication of efforts, reduces confusion, and ensures consistent quality in operations.

-• Resource Allocation: With centralised control, resources such as budget, personnel, and technology can be allocated more effectively.
-Decision-makers have a holistic view of the organisation's needs and can make informed choices to optimise resource allocation for maximum impact.
+Resource Allocation: With centralized control, resources such as budget, personnel, and technology can be allocated more effectively.
+Decision-makers have a holistic view of the organization's needs and can make informed choices to optimise resource allocation for maximum impact.

-• Consistency: With centralised control, there is a higher likelihood of consistent implementation of policies and procedures across different departments or branches, ensuring uniformity in operations.
+Consistency: With centralized control, there is a higher likelihood of consistent implementation of policies and procedures across different departments or branches, ensuring uniformity in operations.

-• Risk management: Centralised control enables better risk assessment and mitigation strategies as decision-making power rests with a central authority that can analyse potential risks holistically.
+Risk management: Centralized control enables better risk assessment and mitigation strategies as decision-making power rests with a central authority that can analyse potential risks holistically.

 Now let's counter those arguments:

-To me, all problems that centralised control tries to solve are solvable in a more elegant way in a decentralised system.
-Even our own body is decentralised in some profound ways.
+To me, all problems that centralized control tries to solve are solvable in a more elegant way in a decentralized system.
+Even our own body is decentralized in some profound ways.
 I would shudder at the thought that I would need to actively direct my breathing, heartbeat, and the intricate processes of my digestive system.
 Happy to just be writing this article, thank you very much ':)